lucasmaziero/LiquidCrystal_I2C/README.md

 # Code example #

-Code basic example for ESP8266 or ARDUINO
+Code basic example for ESP8266 or ARDUINO see more here [examples](examples)
 ```Arduino
 #include <LiquidCrystal_I2C.h>